100 Top Tips: Microsoft Excel

 21 January 2019

 My book Mission Python went through extensive quality controls before publication, with each listing built and tested by both myself and the tech editor.
 My own testing was carried out on both the Raspberry Pi and the Windows PC.
-I have played the game to completion many times, in addition to testing each listing as the game was compiled.
+I have played the game to completion many times, in addition to testing each listing as the game was built for the book.

 ## Test code ##